gdubicki/ets/README.md

      ts(1), strftime(3)

 HISTORY
-     The name ets comes from ``enhanced ts'', referring to moreutils ts(1).
+     The name ets comes from "enhanced ts",referring to moreutils ts(1).

 AUTHORS
      Zhiming Wang <i@zhimingwang.org>

-                                 July 3, 2020
+     and Contributors

+                                  May 1, 2024
 ```

 <!-- end manpage -->